- This event has passed.

-Jakielski is an artist based out of Sutton, Massachusetts.
+Jakielski is an artist based out of Sutton, MA.
 She received an MFA in ceramics from University of Colorado, Boulder and her BFA at Alfred University.
 She is currently an adjunct faculty member at Massachusetts College of Art and Design.
-She has shown her work across the United States, including at Wayne Art Center (Wayne, PA; 2018), Peters Projects (Santa Fe, NM; 2018), Racine Art Museum, (Racine, WI; 2016), and Houston Center for Contemporary Craft (Houston, TX; 2013).
-Jakielski has been an artist in residence at Archie Bray Foundation for Ceramic Arts (Helena, MT; 2019), and Arrowmont School of Arts and Crafts (Gatlinburg, TN; 2015), among others.
-She was awarded the Massachusetts Cultural Council Artist Fellowship and the Society of Arts and Crafts Artist Award.
+She has shown her work across the United States, including at Wayne Art Center (PA; 2018), Peters Projects (Santa Fe, NM; 2018), Racine Art Museum, (WI; 2016) and Houston Center for Contemporary Craft (TX; 2013).
+Jakielski has been an artist in residence at the Archie Bray Foundation (Helena, MT; 2019), and Arrowmont School of Arts and Crafts (Gatlinburg, TN; 2015); among others.
+She was awarded the Mass Cultural Council Artist Fellowship and the Society of Arts and Crafts Artist Award.

 Download the press release here.